 The palace where William lived and worked in Delft is today the Museum Prinsenhof.
 William works to unite the Low Countries behind him in his quest against the Spanish.
 There is a price on his head.
 In 1584, he is shot by a Spaniard, Balthasar Gerards, in the stairway of his palace.
 The bullet holes in the wall are still preserved.

-Balthasar Gerards is caught and tortured barbarically, even in the inhumane standard of those days.
-William, in the meantime has to be buried in the Nieuwe Kerk, as Breda, where his family crypt is, is under Spanish control.
-And from that day, it’s traditional for the Dutch Royal family to be buried in the Nieuwe Kerk.
+Balthasar Gerards is caught and tortured barbarically, even by the standards of the gory punishments conducted in those days.
+As William’s family crypt is in the town of Breda which is still under Spanish rule, William has to be buried in the Nieuwe Kerk.
+And since that day, it’s traditional for the Dutch Royal family to be buried here too.

-Royal portrait galleries are wonderful for instilling in me the order of succession.
+Royal portrait galleries are wonderful for instilling the order of succession.
 The gallery in the Prinsenhof is no exception.
 Maurits, William’s son, becomes stadtholder on his father’s death.
 It’s during Maurits’ rule that the Dutch East Indies Company (VOC) is formed in 1602, primarily by the efforts of Johan van Oldervanbelt.
-The story of Johan and Maurits unfolds in my Amersfoot visit.
+The story of Johan and Maurits unfolds in my Amersfoort visit.

-The VOC begins a trade war with the current East Indies trading powerhouse, the Portugese.
-In 1603, the treasure laden Portugese ship, Santa Catarina, is captured and looted by the VOC.
+The VOC begins a trade war with the current East Indies trading powerhouse, the Portuguese.
+In 1603, the treasure laden Portuguese ship, Santa Catarina, is captured and looted by the VOC.
 The high quality, beautiful blue and white Ming ceramics are auctioned off at considerable prices to appreciative Dutch audiences.
-The death of the Chinese emperor in 1620 disrupts supplies.
+The death of the Chinese emperor in 1620 disrupts supplies from China.
 This provides the impetus for the infant Dutch ceramic industry to step up to meet local demand.

-Despite havng left the Nieuwe Kerk ages ago and its 16 awesome stained glass windows, I can still see its most famous mechanical clock (a scientific legacy of the Dutch to the world) from the cafe I’m sat at.
+As I mooch around the cafes along the canals by the Nieuwe Kerk and its 16 awesome stained glass windows, I can still see its most famous mechanical clock (a scientific legacy of the Dutch to the world) from the cafe I’m sat at.
 I think it’s carillon practice day today because all through my coffee break I am entertained by a continuous medley of songs, including the Sounds of Silence by Simon and Garfunkel.

 The tranquility of Delft certainly belies the fact that Delft, and the Hague next door, are centres from which so many wars are being waged in the 16th and 17th century.
-Does it ever end ?
-I wait to see this afternoon (my other Delft blog).
+Do these wars ever end ?
+I wait to see this afternoon in Delft.

 Some General Information